The story of #FuturePRoof

 Both books now feature on university reading lists across the UK and are eligible for CIPR CPD points.
 A #FuturePRoof podcast is available on iTunes and Spotify and the #FuturePRoof blog features regular guest contributions (please contact firstname.lastname@example.org if you have a topic you'd like to pitch).

 #FuturePRoof training workshops have been delivered to regional comms teams of organisations including Disney, SAP, Weber Shandwick and Macmillan Cancer Support.

 The story doesn't stop there

 In May 2018, a special edition of #FuturePRoof was published to showcase best practice in NHS comms as part of the health organisation’s seventieth anniversary celebrations.

-Called The NHS at 70 with Lessons for the Wider PR Community, the book features another 25 new essays from a range of senior practitioners working across the complex web of organisations that make up the NHS, taking the overall number of #FuturePRoof contributors to over 100.
+Called The NHS at 70 with Lessons for the Wider PR Community, the book featured another 25 new essays from a range of senior practitioners working across the complex web of organisations that make up the NHS, taking the overall number of #FuturePRoof contributors to over 100.

 Key themes include the role of comms in achieving organisational outcomes; how organisations can secure and maintain trust; planning and data; digital-first strategies; how to address barriers to technological innovation; and the role of practitioners in managing major change.